 Features of SMTP

 IMAP (Internet Access Message Protocol) is an email protocol primarily focused on managing and retrieving email messages from the receiving server.
 Unlike SMTP, which is primarily concerned with sending emails, IMAP does not facilitate email sending.
-Its purpose is solely to enable the receipt and organization of messages.
+Its purpose is solely to fetch messages from the email server and put it in the recipient’s inbox.

 Features of IMAP